dqops/dqo/docs/dqo-concepts/checks/index.md

               max_percent: 30.0
       labels:
       - This is the column that is analyzed for data quality issues
-    col_event_timestamp:
-      labels:
-      - optional column that stores the timestamp when the event/transaction happened
-    col_inserted_at:
-      labels:
-      - optional column that stores the timestamp when row was ingested
 ```
 The `spec` section contains the details of the table, including the target schema and table name.

 The `timestamp_columns` section specifies the column names for various timestamps in the data.

 The `columns` section lists the columns in the table which has configured checks.
 In this example the column named
-`target_column` has a configured check `nulls_percent`.
+`target_column` has a configured check `profile_nulls_percent`.
 This means that the sensor reads the percentage of null
 values in `target_column`.
 If the percentage exceeds a certain threshold, an error, warning, or fatal message will
 be raised.